 They would have to wait a little to learn Ulemu’s HIV status.
-Soon after that visit, he had his first test, but results could take a month or more to come back from Blantyre, Malawi’s second-largest city, southeast of Neno.
-Henry Makungwa, community health worker manager for PIH in Malawi, said the Early Infant Diagnosis program can take two years, as infants are tested multiple times as they continue breastfeeding.
+Soon after that visit, Zingwani enrolled Ulemu in the Early Infant Diagnosis program at Neno District Hospital's integrated care clinic.
+He had his first HIV test there, but results would take a month or more to come back from Blantyre, Malawi’s second-largest city.
+Henry Makungwa, community health worker manager for PIH in Malawi, said the Early Infant Diagnosis program usually extends over two years, as infants are tested multiple times as they continue breastfeeding.

 With the team supporting his mother and family, Ulemu’s chances of living a healthy life are strong, whatever the results of his HIV tests.